<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 The most important members of my group are our post-doc Barbara Vojtková and PhD student Tomas Becvar.

-Q: How are you applying the Harpera tool in your current research project?
+Q: How are you applying the Harpera device in your current research project?

 Our current project, supported by the Czech Science Foundation, is aimed at research on the transmission of Leishmania major, parasite species causing CL in the Old World.